BillJoshuaS/BillJoshuaS/README.md

 - Hi, I’m @BillJoshuaS
 - I’m interested in Data Engineering, Programming and AI
-- I’m currently exploring more to gain deep knowledge on Data Engineering and Software Development
+- I’m currently exploring more, to gain deep knowledge on Data Engineering and Software Development
 - billjoshuasd@gmail.com
 - ⚡ Fun fact: Love to talk about technology and sports :)